28 June 2026

 Adding the egg yolks one at a time.

-Adding (possibly too many, I estimated) anise seeds,
+Adding (possibly too many, I estimated) anise seeds, plus one

-ground cinnamon, and ground nutmeg.
+teaspoon each of ground cinnamon and ground nutmeg.

-started with the egg whites.
+alternating with the whipped egg whites.

 I decided to use a fancy pan for the baking, and forgot to take a photo before putting it into the oven.
 I also forgot to tap the pan to knock out any air bubbles before baking.